SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-30-fda-molnupiravir.md

   seemed to damp down that result, made people wonder if there was a particular population of responders who should be characterized.
 That, at least, would mean only those who might benefit from it need take the risk.
+- The logistical difficulties of getting the drug to people within 5 days of symptoms looked daunting to some AMDAC members.

 Interestingly, given the looming hearings for paxlovid: if another orally available agent with a better risk/benefit profile were to become available, then AMDAC thought the FDA